VirajSalaka/docs-choreo-dev/en/docs/manage/api-management.md

 ## Documents

 API documentation is vital in helping API consumers understand the functionality of your API and is beneficial to marketing the API.
 The Choreo Console allows you to add a document on the fly by entering a name and the API contents.
-You can also preview the document and verify if it is suitable for publishing.

 ## Usage Plans